moorara/interview/cheatsheets/2-sorting.md

   - **Shuffling** is needed for probabilistic guarantee against the worst case.
   - Quick sort has 39% more compares than Merge sort, but it is faster in practice.
   - Quick sort has too much overhead for tiny sub-arrays (cut-off to insertion sort = 10).
+  - Using an extra array makes partitioning stable, but is not worth the cost.
   - Best choice for pivot item is median, and it can be estimated by taking median of a sample (3 random items).
   - **Quick-select** takes linear time on average.
-  - Using an extra array makes partitioning stable, but is not worth the cost.

 ### 3-Way Quick Sort

-**3-Way Partitioning**: partition array into `3` parts so that:
+**3-Way Partitioning**: partition array into three parts so that:
   - entries between `lt` and `gt` equal to partition item `v`
   - no larger entries to the left of `lt`.
   - no smaller entries to the right of `gt`.